 Where do local children go now that the school is closed?

 The feeder primary schools to Woolston prior to the closure announcement were Bruche Community Primary School, Woolston Church of England Primary School and Woolston Community Primary School.
-Following the closure the majority of pupils from these feeder schools now attend Birchwood Community High School, Culcheth High School, King’s Leadership Academy and University Academy Warrington.
+Following the closure the majority of pupils from these feeder schools now attend Birchwood Community High School, Culcheth High School, King’s Leadership Academy and Padgate Academy.
 Some pupils also attend a range of other local schools including Bridgewater High School, Cardinal Newman RC High School and Sir Thomas Boteler CE High School.